bmanders716/bmanders716.github.io/cookbook.md

 Little Batter Puddings.

-_Ingredients_--º†lb. of flour.
+_Ingredients_--Ï†¨b. of flour.
-               Ω pint of milk.
+               Ì†∞int of milk.
                1 egg.
                Some jam.